Brizy Pro Review

 Brizy’s UI is Clean and Uncluttered

 The first thing that you see when you load the Brizy editing screen is a gorgeous blank canvas.
-Right away after loading the editing interface for Brizy I had the idea that I was in for something special.
+Right away after loading the editing interface for Brizy I knew that I was in for something special.
+I wasn’t dissapointed.
 The UI options are simply laid out and beautiful.
 It’s just about the best looking interface in a WordPress page builder that I’ve seen!

 A super useful addition to the UI that Brizy adds is displaying a row’s padding when hovering over it.
 Little touches like this that help the user save time are highly appreciated.